ningg/Machine-Learning-Q-and-AI/docs/ch18/_books_ml-q-and-ai-ch18.md

 it's also possible to fine-tune all or just a small number of parameters to achieve the desired outcomes.

-Thefollowingsectionsdiscussthesetypesofapproachesingreaterdepth.
+The following sections discuss these types of approaches in greater depth.

 ## Using Transformers for Classification Tasks
 [](#using-transformers-for-classification-tasks)

-Let'sstartwiththeconventionalmethodsforutilizingpretrainedtransformers:
-training another model on feature embeddings, fine-tuning outputlayers, and fine-tuning all layers.
+Let's start with the conventional methods for utilizing pretrained transformers: training another model on feature embeddings, fine-tuning output layers, and fine-tuning all layers.
 We'll discuss these in the context of classification.
-(We will revisit prompting later in the section "In-Context Learning, Indexing, and Prompt Tuning"? on page .)
+(We will revisit prompting later in the section "In-Context Learning, Indexing, and Prompt Tuning" on page .)

 In the feature-based approach, we load the pretrained model and keep it "frozen,"? meaning we do not update any parameters of the pretrained model.
 Instead, we treat the model as a feature extractor that we apply to our new dataset.
 We then train a downstream model on these embeddings.

-Thisdownstreammodelcanbeanymodelwelike(randomforests,XGBoost, and so
-on), but linear classifiers typically perform best.
-This is likely because pretrained transformers like BERT and GPT already extract high-quality, in-  formative features from the input data.
+This downstream model can be any model like (random forests, XGBoost, and so on), but linear classifiers typically perform best.
+This is likely because pretrained transformers like BERT and GPT already extract high-quality, informative features from the input data.
 These feature embeddings often capture complex relationships and patterns, making it easy for a linear classifier to effectively separate the data into different classes.
 Furthermore, linear classifiers, such as